LeeRitholtz/SproSim/README.md

 # SproSim - A "Vibe Coded" Espresso Extraction Simulation Library

 SproSim is a C++ library for espresso simulation, enabling data-driven understanding of brewing parameter impacts and systematic coffee research.
-It models complete physics - from puck preparation through extraction - to predict shot outcomes and systematically explore recipe parameter spaces.
+It models complete physics - from puck preparation through extraction - to predict shot outcomes and systematically explore both recipe parameter spaces and physics regimes.
 This provides a hackable platform for testing coffee theories with quantitative data.

 ### *Disclaimer & Thoughts*:
 This project is very experimental and well over 85% of the code (and docs) has been developed by an LLM!
 The code base is basically a disaster right now, but it is slowly improving.